top of page

 2. Submit a 3-paragraph description of your proposed Eagle project to the Troop 2 Eagle Advisor via email for approval by the Scoutmaster.
 This should include why you want to do this project, who the project will benefit and a brief outline of the project scope.

-3. Using the Eagle Scout Leadership Service Project Workbook (see web link), plan out and write a project proposal in consultation with the Eagle adviser and representatives of the organization that will benefit.
+3. Using the Eagle Scout Leadership Service Project Workbook, plan out and write a project proposal in consultation with the Eagle adviser and representatives of the organization that will benefit.
 Secure approval signatures from the Scoutmaster and the representative of the organization that will benefit.
-Present the project proposal to the Troop 2 Parents Committee.
-Once approved by the Parents Committee, secure the Eagle adviser's signature on the Workbook.
-Secure final approval from the District Eagle Representative, Mrs. Ute Passey, (310) 398-1858.
+Note: A Scout must have written permission from the benefactor before presenting project to T2 Parent Committee.
+Eagle projects that are to be done at on SMMUSD property must have a special permission form signed but the school district facilities manager.
+Present the project proposal to the T2 Parents Committee.
+Once approved by the Parents Committee, secure the Eagle adviser’s and Scoutmaster’s signature on the Workbook.
+Secure final approval from the District Eagle Representative, Mr. Eric Singer (5252ems@gmail.com),

 4. Complete the project.
 While there is no specific requirement for the number of hours that must be worked by all participants, almost all projects exceed 100 hours by participants not including the scout’s hours.